 The Best Diet For Your Blood Sugar, According To Mayo Clinic Research

-Did you know that 100 million adults in the United States are currently living with diabetes or prediabetes?
+Did you know that 100 million adults in the United States1 are currently living with diabetes or prediabetes?
 This number is growing steadily and by 2015, diabetes was already the 7th leading cause of death.
-According to the CDC, "People with diabetes are at increased risk of serious health complications including premature death, vision loss, heart disease, stroke, kidney failure, and amputation of toes, feet, or legs."
+According to the CDC1, "People with diabetes are at increased risk of serious health complications including premature death, vision loss, heart disease, stroke, kidney failure, and amputation of toes, feet, or legs."

 In other words: it's more important than ever to find ways to control blood sugar efficiently.

 Luckily, a new study2, published in the most recent edition of JAMA Network Open3, helped increase our understanding of the individual response to carbohydrates, proteins, and fats in food by creating a predictive model of individualized caloric response based on a variety of individualized features including age, BMI, etc and the microbiome.
 It suggested that an individualized diet—especially one that accounts for differences in people's gut microbiome—is the most effective at managing blood sugar levels, bringing us one step closer to actually fending off this epidemic of blood sugar imbalance, which is quickly spreading to the rest of the world, as well.

 When it comes to blood sugar, we have to look at the full picture.